 Further details of the courses above can be found by clicking on them or visiting the Badminton Ireland Website.

-Coaches must maintain their qualifications by completing CPD modules worth 30 credits or more per year, see the Coaching Register page on the Badminton Ireland website for further details on this.
+Coaches must maintain their qualifications by completing CPD modules, see the Coaching Register page on the Badminton Ireland website for further details on this.

-Details on upcoming coach education courses in Ulster will appear on the events section of the homepage and for full list of courses running across the whole of Ireland please see the Badminton Ireland Coaching Calender.
+Details on upcoming coach education courses in Ulster will appear on the Calendar section & on the homepage and for full list of courses running across the whole of Ireland please see the Badminton Ireland Calendar.

 Continuous Professional Development (CPD)

 Whatever you’re coaching level or role, keeping up to date with best practice and continuously developing your skills is really important!

 The sport of badminton is constantly evolving making CPD necessary just to keep up with developments in coaching and the sport.
 Because people learn in very different ways, CPD can take all sorts of formats, such as short CPD workshops and conferences, working with other coaches and mentors, as well as self-directed learning using resources available such as the internet, books, other sports etc. Although most coaches already engage in some form of CPD without really recognising it as such, Ulster Badminton are committed to provide more formal opportunities for our coaches.
 As an organisation we want to get to the stage where we only use the coaches who invest in their own development on our programs.

 Ulster badminton are now opening all performance training sessions to coaches from Ulster to come along and watch the sessions.
 All qualified coaches are welcome to observe High Performance Squad and Emerging Performance Squad training provided they book a slot in advance.